 The amount of the tax credit is calculated according to a somewhat complicated formula so it rewards those with the least income and the most children.
 You don’t absolutely have to have a qualifying child dependent, but you’ll get more of a tax credit if you do.

-The maximum credit is worth $6,557 in 2019 if you have three or more qualifying children, but just $529 if you don’t have any children.
-This increases to $6,660 and $538 in 2020.
-And yes, if it works out to more than the tax you owe, the IRS will remit to you the difference.
+The maximum credit is worth $6,660 in 2020 if you have three or more qualifying children, but just $538 if you don’t have any children.
+The maximum credit increases to $6,728 in 2021 because this tax credit is indexed for inflation.
+And yes, the IRS will remit to you the difference if it works out to more than the tax you owe.

 These are the basic rules for qualifying: You must be at least 25 years old, but you can’t yet have reached age 65 if you have no qualifying children.
 You must have a valid Social Security number, and your spouse must have one, too, if you’re married.
-And if you’re married, you can’t file a separate married return.
+And you can’t file a separate married return if you're married.
 No other taxpayer can be able to claim you as a dependent.

 The Child Tax Credit

 The child tax credit is partially refundable.
 It’s worth up to $2,000 per child, thanks to 2018 tax reform, which doubled it from $1,000.
-That's a lot of money, and you can get up to $1,400 back from the IRS after it eliminates any tax liability you might have.
+That's a lot of money, and you can get up to $1,400 back from the IRS after it eliminates any tax debt you might owe.

 This is another credit you’ll lose out on if you earn too much, but the Tax Cuts and Jobs Act significantly raised the income limits for not qualifying due to income factors.
 You’ll be eligible as long as your taxable income is less than $200,000, or $400,000 if you’re married and filing a joint return.
 And again, you must have some earned income in order to qualify.

 Each child for whom you’re claiming the credit must have a valid Social Security number at the time of the due date for your tax return.
-This is a new wrinkle, also provided for under the TCJA.
+This is a new wrinkle, also provided for under the Tax Cuts and Jobs Act.
 Your qualifying child can be no older than age 16 on the last day of the tax year, and must be a U.S. citizen, a U.S. resident alien or a U.S national.

 Education Credits – The American Opportunity Tax Credit